-UniCredit Bank Austria AG currently takes partial account of the principle adverse impacts of its investment decisions on sustainability factors.
-The present statement is the consolidated statement on principle adverse impacts on sustainability factors of UniCredit Bank Austria AG.

-This statement on principle adverse impacts on sustainability factors covers the reference period from 1 January 2023 to 31 December 2023.
-The information on sustainability factors is based on data as at the reporting date of 31 December 2023.
+UniCredit Bank Austria AG currently partially considers the principal adverse impacts on sustainability factors of its investment decisions.
+This statement is the consolidated statement on principal adverse impacts on sustainability factors of UniCredit Bank Austria AG.
+This statement on principal adverse impacts on sustainability factors covers the reference period from January 1, 2024, to December 31, 2024.
+The disclosures on sustainability factors are based on data as of the reference dates: March 31, June 30, September 30, and December 31, 2024.